maxzheng/great-life-guide/README.md

    optimal state and rest well to rejuvenate so everything can function at 100% at all times.

 2. **Be mindful with acceptance** to maximize understanding and awareness of what's going on without judgment or expectations.
-Always be calm -- understand, learn, and then let go of anything that disturbs it (e.g. scan your body and mind often for any tension and loosen them).
-Stay focused while being aware of the surrounding (e.g. understand your emotions and enjoy them but don't let them take over).
+Always be calm -- understand, learn, and then let go of anything that disturbs it (e.g., scan your body and mind often for any tension and loosen them).
+Stay focused while being aware of the surrounding (e.g., understand your emotions and enjoy them but don't let them take over).
 No matter what others say or do to you, retain the calmness and clarity to make decisions wisely.